 What is now the breakfast room was originally a large room next to the kitchen that the previous owners referred to as a den.
 It was very dark and cave-like, with a stained plywood drop ceiling and dark green carpet.
 There was a wall separating it from the kitchen on one side, and a door that led to the garage on the other side.

-I knocked out the wall between the den and the kitchen to create the breakfast room that now feels like one big room with the kitchen.
+I knocked out the wall between the original den and the kitchen in order to create the breakfast room that was open to the kitchen.
+It made these rooms feel so much bigger.

 Before: